Victoria's Secret Fashion Show 2003

 The Victoria's Secret Fashion Show is an annual fashion show sponsored by Victoria's Secret, a brand of lingerie and sleepwear.
 Victoria's Secret uses the show to promote and market its goods in high-profile settings.
-The show features some of the world's leading fashion models, such as current Victoria's Secret Angels Tyra Banks, Heidi Klum, Gisele Bündchen, and Adriana Lima.
+The show features some of the world's leading fashion models, such as current Victoria's Secret Angels Tyra Banks, Heidi Klum, Gisele Bündchen, Karolina Kurkova, and Adriana Lima.

 The Victoria's Secret Fashion Show 2003 was recorded in New York City, United States at the 69th Regiment Armory.
 The show featured musical performances by Sting, Mary J. Blige, and Eve.
 Angel Heidi Klum was wearing the Victoria's Secret Fantasy Bra : Very Sexy Fantasy Bra worth $11,000,000.